-"LMS" means LMS Limited Partnership, a limited partnership established under the laws of the Province of Alberta.
+"LMS" means collectively, LMS Limited Partnership, a limited partnership established under the laws of the Province of Alberta, and Centurion Acquisition, LP, a limited partnership established under the laws of the state of Delaware.

 "LMS Preferred Units" mean the preferred partnership units in LMS.